 Benefit Descriptions Remote Management Configure the GigaVUE TA Series Traffic Aggregator's operations from a command-line interface: Local access over the serial console port.
 Remote network access using SSH2 over the 1000 Ethernet Mgmt port.
 Secure access to the CLI, either through local authentication or optional RADIUS/TACACS+/LDAP support.
 Powerful and flexible logging, including event notification via syslog, email, and SNMP traps.
 Aggregate Links Send the data from multiple different network ports to a tool port or GigaStream, allowing you to combine traffic from multiple access points into a single stream for uplink to the Gigamon Visibility Platform.
 CLI Management The GigaVUE TA Series nodes feature a common CLI with other GigaVUE HC Series nodes.
 Command Abbreviation Type only as many letters of a command as are needed to positively differentiate from other available commands.
 For example, you only need to type con t to enter Config mode, not the full configure terminal command.
 SNMP Support Rely on secure SNMP v3 access to the onboard SNMP agent as well as v1/v2 SNMP traps.
 Email Notifications Use email alerts for proactive notification of a wide variety of GigaVUE TA Series node events, helping you keep tabs on system status in real time.
-Scalable Port Density The GigaVUE-TA10 can have either twenty-four (24) or forty-eight (48) 1Gb/10Gb ports enabled.
-The 24-port GigaVUE-TA10 is called the GigaVUE-TA10A.
-A license is available to expand the GigaVUE- TA10A to include all 48 1Gb/10Gb ports as well as the four (4) 40Gb ports.
-The GigaVUE-TA100 can have either sixteen (16), twenty-four (24), or thirty-two (32) 100Gb ports enabled.
+Scalable Port Density The GigaVUE-TA100 can have either sixteen (16), twenty-four (24), or thirty-two (32) 100Gb ports enabled.
 Licenses are available for the additional two sets of 8 ports.
 The GigaVUE-TA200 can have either thirty-two (32) or sixty-four (64) 100Gb ports enabled.
 A license is available for the additional 32 ports.
+The GigaVUE-TA200E can have either thirty-two (32) or sixty-four (64) 40G/100G ports.
+A license is available for the additional 32 ports.
 The GigaVUE-TA25 has forty-eight (48) 25Gb/10Gb/1Gb ports and eight (8) 100Gb/40Gb ports enabled.
 A 24-port GigaVUE-TA25 called the GigaVUE-TA25A is also available.
 License is required to upgrade the GigaVUE-TA25A to include all 48 25Gb/10Gb/1Gb ports as well as the eight (8) 100Gb/40Gb ports .
+The GigaVUE-TA25E has forty-eight (48) 25Gb/10Gb/1Gb ports and eight (8) 100Gb/40Gb ports enabled.
 The GigaVUE-TA400 has 32 400Gb/100Gb/ 40Gb QSFP-DD/ QSFP28/QSFP+ ports and 7 rear hot swappable fan modules, console port and a 10M/100M/1G management port.
 The GigaVUE TA Series nodes make it easy to leverage the system's 10Gb or 40Gb port density, aggregating multiple

 Benefit Descriptions underused 40Gb/10Gb/1Gb network ports to 40Gb/10Gb tool ports for uplink to the Gigamon Visibility Platform.
-Clustering The GigaVUE-TA10, GigaVUE-TA40, GigaVUE-TA100, GigaVUE-TA200, nodes, GigaVUE-TA25 , GigaVUE-TA25E can cluster with other GigaVUE HC Series nodes.
+Clustering The GigaVUE-TA100, GigaVUE-TA200, GigaVUE-TA200E nodes, GigaVUE-TA25 , GigaVUE-TA25E can cluster with other GigaVUE HC Series nodes.
 The GigaVUE-TA400 can cluster with all GigaVUE HC Series nodes and GigaVUE TA series nodes only with E-tag mode.
 This allows you to take advantage of the benefits of features such as GigaSMART.
 Ingress VLAN Tagging VLAN Tags can be added to the ingress packets on a per-port basis.
 This can help identify, differentiate or track incoming sources of traffic.
 GigaVUE-FM (Centralized Management System) Use the centralized GigaVUE TA Series Fabric Management System to review, configure, and update GigaVUE TA Series just like other GigaVUE HC Series.

-Introducing the GigaVUE-TA400 Chassis
+Introducing the GigaVUE-TA25 Chassis